 Making SSRI and SNRI Titration Easier to Tolerate

 At Alternative to Meds Center, we have been helping people wean off SSRI and SNRI medications for many years.
 We have established holistic, effective methods to soften the impacts of coming off these drugs.

 It’s hard to imagine now, but in the past, the “cure” for scurvy was still a mystery.
 Vitamin C was yet to be discovered.
 Today we may not be completely out of the dark ages, but we have come a long way.
 This is especially so regarding psychiatric medications.
 We know the important role that targeted nutrition can play in restoring health after injurious drugs.

 However, there is another aspect that needs to be addressed before SSRI, and SNRI tapering is attempted.
 That is to test and find out how polluted the body is.
-A body polluted with neurotoxic materials like heavy metals, drug residues, pesticides or other chemical exposures, etc. is more resistive to the tapering process.
+A body polluted with neurotoxic materials like heavy metals, drug residues, pesticides, or other chemical exposures, etc. is more resistive to the tapering process.
 So it is of great help on the front end of tapering to purge the accumulations of toxic junk first.
-This allows the body to accelerate normalizing of the neurochemistry.
+This allows the body to accelerate the normalizing of the neurochemistry.
 Using gentle low-temperature sauna, nebulized glutathione treatments, mineral baths, ionic foot baths, colonics, and many other processes, these pollutants can be removed.
-When clients finish this purge, they often report feeling brighter, more energetic, calmer, sleeping better, which is a good launch point for SSRI or SNRI tapering.
+When clients finish this purge, they often report feeling brighter, more energetic, calmer, and sleeping better, which is a good launch point for SSRI or SNRI tapering.